Flotomate/product_docs/source/request-management/request-management-technician/assigning-a-request.rst

 Assigning a Request
 *******************

-Assigning a Request to a Technician makes that person responsible for the Request.
-He/she becomes the point of contact for all matters related to the Request.
+Assigning a Request ticket to a Technician makes that person responsible for the ticket.
+He/she becomes the point of contact for all matters related to the Request ticket.
 An assigned Technician has the privilege to initiate an Approval process when required.

-A Technician, with the necessary Request rights, can assign a Request to other Technicians or claim it for himself/herself.
+A Technician, with the necessary Request rights, can assign a Request ticket to other Technicians or claim it for himself/herself.

+Learn more about: :ref:`Technician Roles`.

 Assigning from List View
 ========================